denpokoder/pixel-paint-challenge/README.md

 ## Sharing your code with us

 When you're done, please push to a private repo on GitHub and share it with webtest@3dverse.com.

+## feedback notes

+- Test took me 6h, with the bulk of it making crap.
+I personally think it was too long but since I didn't knew React it is what it is.
+- I never coded in React and I got to admit that I struggle with the concept of State and Ref, as a result I've added code that I'm sure will look comically stupid (look up for "stupid" in the comments)
+- Some of the requested fonctionalities are missing : I didn't userstand the "can" in "Users can have the random names generated on the fly", so I opted to generate it at the refresh.
+As a result the ability to keep the same color couldn't be implemented since the name changes all the time.
+Has to do also with my lack of understand of the React lifecycle.
+- Code could be much faster if ws message were sent in binary form.